suffolklibraries/lgc/content/collections/events/drop-in-26-11.md

     content:
       -
         type: text
-        text: 'Drop-in runs every week and are a great way of meeting new friends and finding new passions.'
+        text: 'Drop-in runs once a month and are a great way of meeting new friends and finding new passions.'
   -
     type: paragraph
     attrs: